Compensation for Brain Injury Victims

-Our experienced, compassionate attorneys understand the devastating and life-altering effects brain injury can have on a victim and their family.
-Medical care may be required for years, and the victim’s ability to perform even simple everyday tasks can be severely diminished.
-If you or a loved one need representation for a brain injury lawsuit, the lawyers at The Tawwater Law Firm in Oklahoma can help.
-For nearly four decades we have represented personal injury victims, and we have recovered considerable settlements for brain injury victims.
-To learn more about whether you have grounds for legal action, schedule your free consultation today.
+Our experienced, compassionate attorneys understand the devastating and life-changing effects a brain injury can have on victims and families.
+Medical care may be required for years, and the victim’s ability to perform even simple everyday tasks can be severely compromised.
+If you or a loved one has suffered a traumatic accident, a brain injury lawyer with Tawwater Law Firm, PLLC in Oklahoma City, OK, can help.
+For nearly four decades, we have represented personal injury victims in a variety of cases, and we have recovered considerable settlements for brain injury victims.
+Schedule your free consultation today.

 Defining Brain Injury

-Brain injuries are broken into one of two categories: traumatic and acquired.
+Brain injuries fall into one of two categories: traumatic and acquired.
 Traumatic brain injuries are caused by an external force or trauma.
-Mild cases involve an impact to the head that does not affect the structural integrity of the skull (closed head injury.)
+Mild cases involve an impact to the head that leaves the skull intact (closed head injury).
 More severe traumatic brain injuries involve an impact that is so forceful the skull is penetrated and fractured (open head injury).

-Acquired brain injuries refer to injuries that are not hereditary, degenerative, or induced by an external force.
-Acquired brain injuries can include medical conditions, such as stroke and infection, or incidents when the brain does not receive enough oxygen.
+Acquired brain injuries are those that occur due to medical conditions such as stroke and infection, or compromised delivery of oxygen to the brain (such as cerebral palsy).
 A partial lack of oxygen to the brain is a hypoxic injury, and a total lack of oxygen is anoxic.
-Hypoxic-anoxic injuries are often the result of a near-drowning experience, or the result of medical malpractice, such as birth injury or surgical errors.
+Hypoxic-anoxic injuries are often the result of a near-drowning experience, or the result of medical malpractice, such as birth injury or surgical errors. /medical-malpractice-lawyer

 Causes & Severity of Brain Injury